Morgan Stanley

 Corporate Political Contributions

-Morgan Stanley does not make corporate contributions in the U.S. at the federal, state or local level to candidates, political party committees, ballot committees or political action committees even when permitted to do so by applicable law.
-Further, Morgan Stanley does not use corporate resources for independent expenditures or electioneering communications, as defined by U.S. federal election law, and does not make contributions to “Super PACs” that accept corporate contributions to make independent expenditures in connection with U.S. elections.
+Morgan Stanley does not make corporate contributions in the U.S. at the federal, state or local level to candidates, political party committees, ballot committees or political action committees that contribute to the foregoing, even when permitted to do so by applicable law.
+Further, Morgan Stanley does not use corporate resources to make direct independent expenditures or electioneering communications, as defined by U.S. federal election law.
+Morgan Stanley may, from time to time, make contributions to organizations that may make independent expenditures and/or electioneering communications, such as Super PACs and certain social welfare organizations organized under Section 501(c)(4) of the Internal Revenue Code, in alignment with the interests of the financial services industry and broader business community.

 Morgan Stanley Political Action Committee